hanelske/LT2/index.md

 The [news](news.md) page details the latest project developments including workshops, meetings, partners and outreach.

-As part of the Astrophysics Research Institute at LJMU, we are dedicated to pushing towards a better working environment through our departmental [equity and diversity](ed.md) initiatives.
+%As part of the Astrophysics Research Institute at LJMU, we are dedicated to pushing towards a better working environment through our departmental [equity and diversity](ed.md) initiatives.

 ![NRT workshop photo](NRTW_group_2_400.png)